UPDATE: Police: Suspect in fatal Sunbury shooting still at large, armed and dangerous

 "He needs to turn himself in," Hare said.

-The coroner's office and a state police forensic unit remained on scene of the incident after 10 p.m.
+The coroner's office, police and a state police forensic unit remained on scene of the incident after 10 p.m.
 Thursday night.

+Northumberland County Coroner Jim Kelley and Deputy Coroner Jim Gotlob, Americus Hose Company, state police, Shikellamy police and multiple Valley municipal police departments assisted Sunbury police with the investigation.